whatwedo/CrudBundle/docs/table-configuration.md

 ## Filter with joins

-It is possible to create filters, based on columns which must be joined.
+It is possible to create filters based on columns that have to be joined.
 FilterTypes accept an array of filters.

 ### Simple

-Filter all rooms, included in a house with a specific color.
+Filter all rooms included in a house with a specific color.
 This filter would be applied on the `RoomDefinition`.
 ```php
 public function overrideTableConfiguration(Table $table)